-Kate is a solicitor in Tozers’ Clinical Negligence and Injury team.
+Kate is an Associate & Solicitor in Tozers’ Clinical Negligence and Injury team.
 She combines focus, organisation and tenacity with a friendly and approachable manner, recognising that when someone has lost a loved one or suffered a significant injury as a result of negligence then bringing a legal claim can seem like adding insult to injury.

 Kate uses her breadth of experience to work in a supportive and systematic way and since qualifying as a solicitor in 1998 has been very successful in securing compensation for her clients in a wide variety of clinical negligence claims including:-

 - Surgical error

 - Inappropriate or over prescription of medication

 - Missed cancer

 - Hospital infection.